-- 1. Staff should monitor local weather conditions before and during all outdoor activities. - 2.
-Have an evacuation plan that includes a nearby safe area where all members of activity can relocate if the need arises. - 3.
-Criteria for suspension or resumption of outdoor activities: - a).
-When thunder is heard or lightning is seen\, the leading edge of the thunderstorm is close enough to strike your location with lightning.
-Suspend play for at least 30 minutes and vacate the outdoor activity to a previously designated safer location. - b).
-30 Minute Rule: Once play has been suspended, wait at least 30 minutes after the last thunder is heard or lightning is witnessed\ prior to resuming play.
-Any subsequent thunder or lightning\ after the beginning of the 30-minute count will reset the clock and another 30-minute count should begin. - c).
+1. Staff should monitor local weather conditions before and during all outdoor activities.

+2. Have an evacuation plan that includes a nearby safe area where all members of activity can relocate if the need arises.

+3. Criteria for suspension or resumption of outdoor activities:

+a).
+When thunder is heard or lightning is seen, the leading edge of the thunderstorm is close enough to strike your location with lightning.
+Suspend play for at least 30 minutes and vacate the outdoor activity to a previously designated safer location.

+b).
+30 Minute Rule: Once play has been suspended, wait at least 30 minutes after the last thunder is heard or lightning is witnessed prior to resuming play.
+Any subsequent thunder or lightning after the beginning of the 30-minute count will reset the clock and another 30-minute count should begin.

+c).
 Lightning detection devices and aids: When lightning detection devices or mobile phone apps are available, this technology could be used to assist in making a decision to suspend activity if a lightning strike is noted to be within 10 miles of the event location.

-However, hearing thunder or seeing lightning\ should always take precedence over information from a mobile app or lightning detection device.
-For all outdoor activities, there must be at least one staff/faculty member subscribed to and monitoring weather alerts from SkyGuard through BDS.
-Requests to subscribe to SkyGuard should be made to Marcia Avery (averyml@bay.k12.fl.us). - d).
-Coaches, officials, and administrators have the authority to stop play at any time in which lightning is determined to pose a threat. - \ At night, under certain atmospheric conditions, lightning flashes may be seen from distant storms.
+However, hearing thunder or seeing lightning should always take precedence over information from a mobile app or lightning detection device.
+For all outdoor activities, there must be at least one staff/faculty member subscribed to and monitoring weather alerts from Perry Weather through BDS.
+Principals and school athletic directors shall ensure that all appropriate staff/faculty members are subscribed to Perry Weather.
+For locations that have an onsite lightning warning system in place: All outdoor activities must be suspended and outdoor facilities vacated when a Lightning Warning is signaled.
+No activities shall resume until All Clear is signaled.

+d).
+Coaches, officials, and administrators have the authority to stop play at any time in which lightning is determined to pose a threat.

+- At night, under certain atmospheric conditions, lightning flashes may be seen from distant storms.
 In these cases, it may be safe to continue an event.
 If no thunder can be heard and flashes are low in the horizon, the storm may not pose a threat.
 Independently verified lightning detection information would help eliminate any uncertainty.
 Note: These guidelines are aligned to those of the National Federation of State High School Associations.